MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_updatepalette.md

 ### -param hDevice [in]

 A handle to the display device (graphics context).

 ### -param *

-#### - pData [in]
+*pData* [in]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff544093">D3DDDIARG_UPDATEPALETTE</a> structure that describes parameters for the palette-update operation.

+### -param *

-#### - pPaletteData [in]
+*pPaletteData* [in]

 An array of PALETTEENTRY structures to update.
 For more information about PALETTEENTRY, see the Microsoft Windows SDK documentation.

 ## -returns